Home / Career Guides / Middle School Teacher

 Employment projections

-According to the U.S. Bureau of Labor Statistics, employment for middle school teachers is set to grow around 1% through 2032.
-The growth is partly driven by decreasing student-teacher ratios and an increasing number of students enrolling in schools.
-However, employment growth will vary by region, largely determined by trends in student population and state and local government budgets.
+According to the U.S. Bureau of Labor Statistics, the demand for middle school teachers is expected to grow by about 1% through 2032.
+While this growth is modest, it’s driven by the need for smaller class sizes and increasing student enrollment.
+However, job opportunities may vary by region, depending on local education budgets and student populations.

 Middle school teacher career tips